springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 H.add_edge('RI', 'RR', rate = 0.5)

 #In the below the edge (('SI', 'SS'), ('SI', 'SI')) means an
-#'SI' individual connected to an 'SS' individual can lead to a transition in which
+#'SI' individual connected to an 'SS' individual can lead to a transition in
-#the 'SS' individual becomes 'SI'.
+#which the 'SS' individual becomes 'SI'.
 The rate of this transition is 0.2.
 #
-#Note that `IR` and `RI` individuals are more infectious than other individuals.
+#Note that `IR` and `RI` individuals are more infectious than other
+#individuals.
 #
-J = nx.DiGraph()    #DiGraph showing transitiona that do require an interaction.
+J = nx.DiGraph()    #DiGraph showing transitions that do require interaction.
 J.add_edge(('SI', 'SS'), ('SI', 'SI'), rate = 0.2)
 J.add_edge(('SI', 'IS'), ('SI', 'II'), rate = 0.2)
 J.add_edge(('SI', 'RS'), ('SI', 'RI'), rate = 0.2)